RazerMS/Mobile-XDK-RazerMS_Xamarin_IOS/README.md

 ## Installation

     Step 1 - Copy and paste MOLPay.cs into the project folder of your Xamarin iOS project.
-Right click on the project name in the Solution of Xamarin Studio, go to Add -> Add Files..., in the window that pops up, select MOLPay.cs and click Open.
+Right click on the project name in the Solution of Xamarin Studio, go to Add -> Add Files..., select MOLPay.cs and click Open.

     Step 2 - Copy and paste molpay-mobile-xdk-www folder (can be separately downloaded at https://github.com/MOLPay/molpay-mobile-xdk-www) into the Content\ folder of your Xamarin iOS project.
-Right click on the Content\ folder in the Solution of Xamarin Studio, go to Add -> Add Existing Folder..., in the window that pops up, select molpay-mobile-xdk-www folder and click Open.
-Right click on every file inside the added folder in the Solution of Xamarin Studio, go to Build Action and make sure BundleResource is checked.
+Right click on the Content\ folder in the Solution of Xamarin Studio, go to Add -> Add Existing Folder..., select molpay-mobile-xdk-www folder and click Open.

     Step 3 - Copy and paste custom.css into the Content\ folder of your Xamarin iOS project.
-Right click on the Content\ folder in the Solution of Xamarin Studio, go to Add -> Add Files..., in the window that pops up, select custom.css and click Open.
-Right click on the added file in the Solution of Xamarin Studio, go to Build Action and make sure BundleResource is checked.
+Right click on the Content\ folder in the Solution of Xamarin Studio, go to Add -> Add Files..., select custom.css and click Open.

+    Step 4 - Right click on every added file in the Solution of Xamarin Studio, go to Build Action and make sure BundleResource is checked.

-    Step 4 - Open Info.plist and add this key value pair of type String "NSPhotoLibraryUsageDescription" : "Payment images".
+    Step 5 - Open Info.plist and add this key value pair of type String "NSPhotoLibraryUsageDescription" : "Payment images".

-    Step 5 - Add package Json.NET by going to Project -> Add NuGet Packages..., in the window that pops up, check Json.NET and click Add Package.
+    Step 6 - Add package Json.NET by going to Project -> Add NuGet Packages..., check Json.NET and click Add Package.

-    Step 6 - Add the result callback function. public void MolpayCallback(string transactionResult)
+    Step 7 - Add the result callback function.

+    public void MolpayCallback(string transactionResult)
     {
         Console.WriteLine("MolpayCallback transactionResult = " + transactionResult);